 Someone shared the following statement concerning the questions mentioned above.

-"When a loved one dies, we often cry for various reasons.
+"When a loved one dies, we often cry for different reasons.

-And then, some individuals cry because they don't believe in the afterlife and feel that death is final.
+"Additionally, some people cry because they do not believe in an afterlife and feel that death is a finality.

-It's important to approach the situation with care and support and understand the importance of allowing the dying person to pass on in their own way.
+Therefore, it is essential to approach the situation with care and support, understanding the significance of allowing the dying person to transition peacefully and in their own way.

 According to Sogyal Rinpoche, author of The Tibetan Book of Living and Dying, "...you can bring him or her a lot of unnecessary heartaches...the dying person can linger on many months or weeks longer than doctors expected and experience tremendous physical suffering."